chamuth/CSharp-CCVShell/README.md

-# CCVShell for PHP
+# CCVShell Client

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CCVShell it's a virtual SSH developed for Linux and Windows Servers.
 CCVShell comes with two editions client version and the server version.
-Server version is stored in the Webhost (Web server), in the public_html (or public root) directory.
-The Client version is stored in your computer, it is a executable program installed using a regular windows installer and can be used via the Command Prompt.
-See the tutorial for help.
+Client edition is stored in the client computer, and is used to access a CCVShell server.

+## CONFIGURATION OF CCVSHELL CLIENT
+1. First add CCVShell.exe to your `PATH` environment variable if it's not added previously.
+Use `PATH` in command prompt to learn more.
+2. Use `ccvshell add [SERVER_NAME] [SERVER_URL]` to add and save a server configuration to your system.
+(A trailing slash at the end of the `SERVER_URL` is mandatory)
+	- Provide the Password that you stored in the `config.json` in your [CCVShell server](http://www.github.com/Chamuth/php-ccvshell)
+	- Provide the local directory for your server.
+(Essential in syncing files between the remote server and your computer)
+3. Use `ccvshell connect [SERVER_NAME]` to connect to the configured server.
+No password entry is required.
+4. Use commands given below for navigation, I/O and other processes

+## COMMANDS FOR CCVSHELL
+- Adding and configuring a CCVShell server
+	- add : Add a server
+- List all the servers configured
+	- list : List all the servers
+	- list [SERVER_NAME] : List information about a specific server
+- Update configured servers
+	- update [SERVER_NAME] : Update a specific server

-## COMMANDS OF CCVSHELL
+## COMMANDS FOR CONNECTED CCVSHELL
 - Navigation through files in the server
 	- pwd : See the current directory
 	- cd : Change the current directory
 - Copy, move, rename, and delete files
 	- move : Move files